 If you are familiar with Ayurveda, you know that Pitta’s have a strong metabolism.
 This means that I often wake up in the middle of the night hungry and lose out on a good nights sleep.
 To combat this I drink warm milk every night.
 I add cocoa powder (no sugar) to make it a “hot chocolate.”
 Sometimes, I mix it up and put in honey or cinnamon.
 Lots of times I drink it while I do the next step in my routine, stretch.
 If you want to learn about Ayurveda.
 I would highly recommend starting with The Wheel of Healing with Ayurveda.
 It’s an easy read and describes a pretty complicated system in a way that is very easy to understand.

-I will start reading sometimes while I do my stretching to get in some extra reading minutes.
+I will start reading sometimes while I do my stretching to get in some extra reading time.

-Currently, I have a ton of nonfiction to read for my yoga teacher training program.
-I am currently reading Moving Inward for my training.
-It is a great book about meditation.
-I also have a ton of books that are on my reading list.
-It seems like every time I go to a weekend yoga training I hear someone talk about something that interests me.
-I immediately search for books on the topic and either find them at the library, purchase them using Amazon Prime, or put them in my Amazon wish list so I don’t forget about it.
+When I was going through my yoga teacher training program I had a ton of nonfiction to read.
+Now that I am finished with the training, I don’t have required texts to read, but I do have a ton of books that are on my reading list.
+It seems like every time I would go to a weekend yoga training I hear someone talk about something that interests me.
+I immediately search for books on the topic and either find them at the library, purchase them using Amazon Prime, or put them in my Amazon wish list so I didn’t forget about it.

 If you read my morning routine, you know that I try to have an alkaline balance in my body.
 I use this green drink every morning and evening to help with this.
 And it works.
-I am alkaline every time I check my pH.
+I am alkaline every time I check my pH level.

 Every night I oil my feet.
-It is an Ayurvedic practice used for Vata imbalance.
+This is also an Ayurvedic practice, used for Vata imbalance.
 Again, definitely check out The Wheel of Healing with Ayurveda if you want to learn more about using Ayurveda to improve your life.

 Brush Teeth, Floss, and Wash Face